surprisehighway/commerce-cardconnect/README.md

 {{ cart.gateway.getPaymentFormHtml({})|raw }}
 ```

 As of v1.3.0, payment forms generated using `getPaymentFormHtml()` will use tokenized card numbers by default via CardConnect's [Hosted iFrame Tokenizer](https://developer.cardconnect.com/hosted-iframe-tokenizer).
-To revert to using clear text card numbers, add `useTokens: false` to the params array passed to `getPaymentFormHtml()`.
-However, per CardConnect's documentation it is __strongly recommended__ that you tokenize the clear text card data before passing it into an authorization
+To change the tokenization method or revert to using clear text card numbers, select the appropriate _Tokenization_ configuration under the gateway's settings.
+Per CardConnect's documentation it is __strongly recommended__ that you tokenize the clear text card data before passing it into a request.
-request.

 ### Custom Payment Form